jlas1/Klicky-Probe/README.md

 You should then add a call to CALIBRATE_Z at the end of your PRINTER_START (before any purge line).

+If you do not have a [bed mesh] section, klipper will give an error, you need to enable the [bed_mesh] section.

+I recommend doing all the tests with no PEI sheet and with a cool toolhead and bed.

 Congratulations, your done :).

+***WARNING when you are doing PROBE_ACCURACY, make sure that the probe is above the bed, the PROBE_ACCURACY macro does not move the toolhead in X or Y.***

 Enjoy your Klicky Probe!